 Eco.

 - Select the temperature that you want.
-If your thermostat controls heating, you'll see 'Heat to'.
-If it controls cooling, you'll also see 'Cool to'.
+If your thermostat controls heating, 'Heat to' appears.
+If it controls cooling, 'Cool to' appears.

-- Press the thermostat ring to select the temperature that you want to change.
+- Press the thermostat ring to pick the temperature that you want to change.
 Turn the ring to adjust, then press again to set.